What is Wing Chun Kung Fu?

 Structural Integrity

 Structural integrity is one of the most fundamental principles in Wing Chun.
-It refers to the optimal alignment of the body’s skeletal framework so that force — whether incoming or outgoing — can travel through the body efficiently without collapsing or relying on muscular tension.
-When the body is properly aligned, the skeleton, joints, and connective tissues share the load of pressure, allowing the practitioner to remain stable, balanced, and powerful with minimal effort.
+It refers to the optimal alignment of the body’s skeletal framework so that force — whether incoming or outgoing — can travel through the body efficiently without collapsing or relying on excessive muscular tension.
+When the body is properly aligned, the skeleton, joints, fascia, and connective tissues share and distribute load effectively, allowing the practitioner to remain stable, balanced, and powerful with minimal effort.